StewLG/check_truenas_extended_play/README.md

 *December 6, 2021 - Version 1.4*

 By popular demand, ZPool capacity checking added.
-Thanks to both Folke Ashberg and @Cosmits.
+Thanks to both Folke Ashberg (@fashberg) and @Cosmits.
 Each made an independent pull request with a suggested implementation of this feature,  demonstrating it was sorely needed.
 It has been a bit involved to implement correctly, so if anyone sees free/used values for their ZPools that don't seem right, please let us know.

 # Feedback Welcome
 If you have a suggestion or encounter a problem, I encourage users to get in touch.
 I've found half-baked Nagios plugins to be a chore to deal with, and I'd like this not to be one of them.